lokum-labs/.github/profile/README.md

 # Lokum labs

-Lokum labs is a focused AI and automation partner helping SMEs and enterprises bring innovative, efficient solutions to life.
+Lokum labs is a focused AI, automation, and software engineering partner to bring innovative, efficient solutions to life.
 We deliver intelligent systems that transform workflows, boost productivity, and support sustainable growth.

 ---